-Our newly-developed visualization tool helped us to understand these `black box' models, as it visualized where the differences between two pronunciations were largest (i.e. the locus of the effect).
-We also showed that our neural method captures aspects of pronunciations (such as subtle durational or intonation differences) that are hard to represent by a set of discrete symbols used in phonetic transcriptions, and is relatively unaffected by non-linguistic variation caused by using a different recording device.
+Our newly-developed visualization tool helped us to understand these `black box' models, as the visualization showed where the differences between two pronunciations were largest (i.e.~the locus of the effect).
+This type of tool could potentially be used to provide visual feedback to learners of a second language or people with a speech disorder.
+However, the actual effectiveness of such an approach would need to be investigated.

-Our results seem to indicate that phonetic transcriptions are no longer essential for a reliable and accurate assessment of pronunciation variation on our English datasets when a Transformer-based model is available, suggesting that a time-consuming and labor intensive process can be omitted when the goal of obtaining transcriptions is to model human perceptual judgements regarding native-likeness.
-This is also supported by our regression model, which showed that the additional contribution of phonetic transcription-based distances was very limited compared to the acoustic-only neural distances.